What's in your tap water? How to pick a water filter

 HOW TO LOOK FOR A GOOD WATER FILTER

-Activated Carbon filtration filters are the commonest and cheapest.
+Activated Carbon/Gravity filters - are the most common and cheapest.
 They are used in 'most' pitcher, refrigerator or faucet water filters.
 They can use either a carbon block or granulated activated carbon, which binds to contaminants in the water and traps them in the filter as the water moves through.
-How it works is in the name: granulated is made up of small carbon granules, block is made up of a block of carbon.
-This type of filter varies widely in efficacy determined by the size of particles they can remove.
-Generally block carbon filters are more robust but may have a slower filtration rate so when you are shopping, look for the particle size th filter can remove - the smaller the better, and the CDC recommends a minimum of 1 micron.
-Some only decrease the amount of chlorine and help your water taste better, while others can reduce contaminants such as asbestos, VOCs, PCBs, some pesticides and prescription medications.
-However, they usually do not remove any inorganic pollutants like arsenic, mercury, fluoride, nitrates, chloramine, bacteria.
+How it works is in the name: granulated is made up of small carbon granules, and block is made up of a block of carbon.
+This type of filter varies widely in efficacy, determined by the size of particles they can remove.
+Generally, block carbon filters are more robust but may have a slower filtration rate so when you are shopping, look for the particle size the filter can remove - the smaller, the better, and the CDC recommends a minimum of 1 micron.
+Some carbon filters only decrease the amount of chlorine and help your water taste better, while others can reduce contaminants such as asbestos, VOCs, PCBs, some pesticides, and prescription medications - ask for testing reports and make sure it’s been tested to NSF standards!! - it’s the ONLY way to know if they are effective.

-Ion exchange filters are known as water softeners, and they are potentially the least beneficial, as they only work to reduce minerals like calcium and magnesium, which improve the taste of water and are also beneficial for your health, but that can build up in plumbing, but do not really remove any other contaminants.
-These are often used in whole house filters and may leave the water higher in sodium - be careful with these if you've been advised to follow a low sodium diet.
+Ion exchange filters are known as water softeners, and they are potentially the least beneficial, as they only work to reduce minerals like calcium and magnesium, which improve the taste of water but do not really remove any other contaminants.
+These are often used in whole-house filters - which I consider only sufficient for bathing and showering.
+I would not rely on a whole-house filter to provide me with the cleanest drinking water.

 There are also distillation water filters that vaporize water into steam and then condense it back down.
 This process also removes minerals and bacteria, viruses, and chemicals that have a higher boiling point than water.
 However, it leaves chlorine, VOCs, and other chemicals in the water.